 Matt Cornwell has been promoted to the associate director of student services at Saunders College of Business.

-Jesse Redlo, Ed.D., professor of management information systems and marketing principles, will be giving a TED Talk at the upcoming TEDxNazarethCollege event.
+Jesse Redlo, Ed.D., adjunct professor of marketing, professor of management information systems and marketing principles, will be giving a TED Talk at the upcoming TEDxNazarethCollege event.
 The theme of the event is centered around how disciplines and professions will likely be different in 2030, with Professor Redlo’s presentation entitled: “Fostering Mental Health in the Workplace.”

-Ettore Spadafora, Ph.D., and Ezekiel Leo, Ph.D., assistant professors of management, co-authored Board independence and firm internationalization: a meta-analysis with colleagues from across the globe.
+Ettore Spadafora, Ph.D., assistant professor of management, and Ezekiel Leo, Ph.D., assistant professor of management, co-authored Board independence and firm internationalization: a meta-analysis with colleagues from across the globe.
 The paper argues and demonstrates differences across the board, and national institution-level structures account for the inconsistencies observed in the literature for BI-internationalization.

-Ali Tosyali, assistant professor of management information systems, and Gijs Overgoor, assistant professor of marketing, co-authored Detecting Fake Review Buyers Using Network Structure: Direct Evidence from Amazon.
+Ali Tosyali, Ph.D., professor of marketing, assistant professor of management information systems, and Gijs Overgoor, Ph.D, assistant professor of marketing, co-authored Detecting Fake Review Buyers Using Network Structure: Direct Evidence from Amazon.
 The paper discusses the problem of reputation platforms that have sellers manipulate their ratings.
 Their paper was featured in the Wall Street Journal.

-Bill Dresnack has been announced as the incoming MBA director.
+Bill Dresnack, Ph.D., professor of finance, has been announced as the incoming MBA director.
 He brings a wealth of professional and administrative experience to this role.

 View last year's staff accomplishments here!